Dragnet (theme music): The Art of Noise version

 The 1987 version by The Art of Noise was an international hit, and won the 1987 Grammy Award for Best Rock Instrumental Performance.
 It was used as the theme music for the 1987 film version of Dragnet based on the TV show.

 A new version was released the following year, "Dragnet (The '88 Mix)".

 Reception

 Evan Cater for AllMusic describes the 12-inch single as "a catchy mesh of orchestral samples, synthesized noise and clips of dialogue from the film."

 Chart performance

 The Art of Noise version reached number 60 in the UK, number 84 in the Netherlands, number 25 in New Zealand and number 29 in Switzerland.
 "Dragnet (The '88 Mix)" reached number 90 in the UK.

-Other uses of the theme

-The theme has been used as a leitmotif for police in movies, such What's so Bad about Feeling Good (1968), without a need to establish it earlier.

-A parody of the theme opened the 1967 Eric Burdon and The Animals hit "San Franciscan Nights".
-A sample of it was used in the 1973 song "Armed and Extremely Dangerous" by First Choice.

-The opening signature was used in the theme song for the 1987 TV series Simon and the Witch.Mathnet, the closing segment of Square One TV that parodied Dragnet, also used the theme for its opening.

-The 2003 Dick Wolf-produced version of Dragnet used a modified version of the "Danger Ahead" theme composed by Mike Post.

-The opening signature is frequently played during NHL hockey games by the home team (Detroit is one example) whenever a member of the opposing team has drawn a penalty.

-A popular variant of the theme is used as the jingle for Tums antacid, with the melody vocalized as "Tum-ta-tum-tum Tums".

-Ed Norton would often go "Dum-de-dum-dum!" whenever he and Ralph Kramden found themselves in trouble on The Honeymooners.
+Influence of the composition on Johnny "Guitar" Watson's Space Guitar

+‘’Space Guitar’’ is an instrumental composed and recorded by American rhythm and blues artist Johnny "Guitar" Watson, released as a single in 1954.
+The piece uses a stop-time arrangement, when the other musicians drop out during breaks.
+During these, Watson plays various guitar figures, including the introduction from the Dragnet theme music, before the accompaniment resumes.